UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Infographic comparing SCANA Energy and Gas South with icons for fees, policies, and service.

-This infographic compares SCANA and Gas South fee structures and policies, which remain consistent despite fluctuating market rates.
+SCANA and Gas South fee structures and policies remain consistent despite fluctuating market rates.

 If you are in a rush to set up service, this snapshot highlights the core differences between these two major providers.
-While rates fluctuate monthly based on the market, their fee structures and service policies tend to remain consistent.
+While energy rates fluctuate monthly based on market demand, these foundational fee structures and service policies remain steady.

 FeatureSCANA EnergyGas South